dario-fiore/pokedex/README.md

 ## 🔨 Development

-After prortype a stable version, I started developement phase.
+After prototype a stable version, I started development phase.

 **Server** implementation was already developed and I made small changes in order to support other filter criteria.
 Changes affects graphql schema and model implementation.

 **Client** implementation was built from scratch.
 First of all I setted up project using UmiJS (create-umi-app).
-The result was a production-ready project that allow me to start (in 30 minutes) my development without worring about boring project configuration (webpack loaders, dev scripts, etc).
+The result was a production-ready project that allow me to start (in 30 minutes) my development without worrying about boring project configuration (webpack loaders, dev scripts, etc).
 During development I include some automated unit-tests for each components (or page) in order to improve reliability of code.
 _Due to limited time I skip some improvements / implementations (you can see these in improvements section)_

 ## 📦 Deploy

-In order to view a live demo I made a deploy on a virtual machine powered by **AWS EC2** (Ubuntu).
+In order to view a live demo I made deploy on a virtual machine powered by **AWS EC2** (Ubuntu).
 I manage process of NodeJS server using [pm2](https://pm2.keymetrics.io/) then I use ngnix in order to forward request to right service.

 If you want to start locally pokedex you can run script `yarn install` then `yarn run server` and `yarn run client`.